luciacasc/polaritonic_index/README.md

 ## **References** <a name="ref"></a>

 - Cascino L., Corni S., and D’Agostino S., **"Revealing the interplay between hybrid and charge-transfer states in polariton chemistry"**, The Journal of Physical Chemistry C 128.7 (2024): 2917-2927.
+- Le Bahers, Tangui, Carlo Adamo, and Ilaria Ciofini. **"A qualitative index of spatial extent in charge-transfer excitations"**, Journal of Chemical Theory and Computation 7.8 (2011): 2498-2506.

 ---